 The U.S. Navy also developed a smaller Hebern type 26-pins rotor, called Yellow Rotor, for their successor of the CCM.
 There was also a study to use printed rotors, where the circuits were etched onto the rotor body, but that project ended in 1953 and was ultimately discontinued.

-The AFSAM-7 was approved and the Army could build prototype models.
+The AFSAM-7 was approved, and the Army could build prototype models.
 By December 1950, the Army declared the AFSAM-7 ready for production.
 The machine would become the first standard crypto machine in the U.S. Armed Forces.
 The crypto system was designated POLLUX.
 Contractors were selected and operational and maintenance manuals were composed.
-In February 1951 contracts were signed to produce 25,000 AFSAM-7s at a rate of 5,000 per year.
+In February 1951, contracts were signed to produce 25,000 AFSAM-7s at a rate of 5,000 per year.
 The first repair and maintenance course for Army and Air Force personnel was scheduled in September 1951.
+However, due to tooling problems and material shortages, delivery of the AFSAM-7 was delayed to June 1952 and then delayed again to January 1953.

 In 1951, the BRUTUS crypto principle was proposed as replacement for the CCM's outdated AJAX principle.
-The BRUTUS rotor stepping maze controlled the irregular movement of the rotors, with rotors 2 and 6 rotating in opposite direction and differed from POLLUX stepping logic.
-BRUTUS used seven 26-pins rotors from a set of ten.
-These also had removable cams and alphabet rings.
+The BRUTUS rotor stepping maze controlled the irregular movement of the rotors, with rotors 2 and 6 rotating in opposite direction, and differed from the POLLUX stepping logic.
+BRUTUS used seven 26-pins rotors from a set of ten, with removable cams and alphabet rings.
 The number of notches on the notch pattern had to be 7, 9, 11, 15, 17 or 19 (co-primes).
 Meanwhile, the Navy had been developing its own machine, initially named Portable Cipher Machine (PCM) and later renamed AFSAM-47.
-They had already adopted the BRUTUS crypto principle earlier on for their AFSAM-47 but production, planned for late 1950, was already delayed.
+They had already adopted the BRUTUS crypto principle earlier on for their AFSAM-47, but production, planned for late 1950, was already delayed.

 In October 1951, AFSA announced two types of operation.
 The AFSAM-7 traffic for high-level communications was designated ADONIS and the traffic for the Army and Air Force designated POLLUX.
-The differences between the two crypto systems were the rotor sets and the Message Rotor Alignment procedure.
+The differences between the two crypto systems were the rotor sets and the Message Rotor Alignment procedure at the start of each individual message.

 In 1952, the British services wanted to use the BRUTUS crypto principle to replace the CCM, as agreed in 1951.
 However, analysis showed that initial and long-term costs for NATO requirements, parts and rotors were less expensive for ADONIS with 36-pins rotors, compared to BRUTUS.
 Plans were made for a phased introduction of the ADONIS principle in combined machines by January 1955.
 ADONIS equipment would be made available to the U.K. until they could produce their own version with ADONIS principle.
 The final production contract for the AFSAM-7 was signed on February 9, 1952.